Gr\"obner strata in the Hilbert scheme of points: Introduction

 \section{Introduction}

-Let $k$ be a ring and $S=k[x_{1},\ldots,x_{n}]$ be the polynomial ring over $k$.
+Let $k$ be a ring and $S=k[x_{1},\ldots,x_{n}]$ be the polynomial ring over $k$, equipped with a term order $\prec$.
 There are various notions of Gr\"obner bases, and of reduced Gr\"obner bases, of an ideal $I\subset S$ (see \cite{paueroverview} for an overview).
-We use that notion of a reduced Gr\"obner basis which is entirely analogous to definition in the case where $k$ is a field.
+We use that notion of a reduced Gr\"obner basis which is entirely analogous to the definition in the case where $k$ is a field.
 The definition will be given in Section \ref{notation}.
-The same notion of a reduced Gr\"obner is used in \cite{wibmer}, a paper which was a significant source of inspiration for the work presented here.
+The same notion of a reduced Gr\"obner basis is used in \cite{wibmer}, a paper which was a significant source of inspiration for the work presented here.
 However, not every ideal $I$ has a reduced Gr\"obner basis in this sense; a reduced Gr\"obner basis exists if, and only if, $I$ is a {\it monic} ideal.
 Attached to a monic ideal is its standard set, which is the set of those elements of $\mathbb{N}^n$ which do not occur as the multidegree of an element of $I$.
+For getting a feeling for monic ideals, let us look at some examples.